grimme-lab/qc2-teaching/doc/prog-scf.rst

 One-Electron Integrals
 ~~~~~~~~~~~~~~~~~~~~~~

-Note that the basis set we have chosen is very simple, we only allow
+Note that the chosen basis set is very simple, we only allow
 spherical basis function (*s*-functions), also the contraction depth of
 each function is the same.
-Usually one would choose more sophisticated
+Usually, one would choose more sophisticated
 basis sets for quantitative calculations, but the basic principle remains
 the same.